latteware/marble-mono-repo/README.md

 ## Future milestones

-### Milestone: Deploy a runner
+### Milestone: Create and deploy a runneres

-Objective: A deploy flow to the runner to a lambda
+Objective: Be able to create a runner, running locally and  deploy flow to the runner to a lambda

 #### Step 1 create a runner